Skip to Content

 Maine Cub Care

-Cub Care is the name for Maine’s Children’s Health Insurance Program (CHIP) that provides health coverage for children under age 19 who are over the income limit for MaineCare.
+Cub Care is the name for Maine’s Children’s Health Insurance Program (CHIP) that provides health coverage for children and young adults under 21.

 All services that are covered by MaineCare are also covered by Cub Care, such as: